 All building permit fees are based on the 2017-State Statute 326B.153 (PDF)and are determined by the city's Building Official.
 Other costs include the state surcharge.

 Please contact the city at 651-792-7800 to get a more accurate permit fee total for your specific project.

 In R-1, R-2, and R-3 Districts, no accessory structure shall exceed 728 square feet in floor area.
 Accessory structures up to 1,456 square feet may be permitted with a Site Plan Review following review by the Planning Commission and approval by the City Council.
 Contact the City Planner for more information about this process.

-A Zoning Permit (PDF) is required for any accessory structure larger than 120 square feet and up to 200 square feet in size.
+A Zoning Permit (PDF) is required for any accessory structure 120 square feet and up to 200 square feet in size.
 A building permit (PDF) is required for any accessory structure over 200 square feet in size.
 Accessory structures less than 120 square feet in size do not require a permit, however, they still require that the following requirements within this section are met.

 Garage/Accessory Structure Maximum Height

 In R-1, R-2, and R-3 districts, accessory structures shall not exceed fifteen (15) feet in height or the height of the principal structure to which it is accessory, whichever is lower.

 In R-1, R-2, and R-3 Districts, accessory structures must be located behind the front façade of the principal structure either in the side or rear yard.
 The minimum setback for accessory structures is ten (10) feet from all rear and interior side lot lines.